DamiJJJ/Zaawansowane-technologie-internetowe/readme.md

 # Weather App

 A weather checking application made as project for "**Advanced Internet Technologies**" subject.
 Application also contains form validator.
-It's written as PWA to easily run it on mobile devices.
+It's written as PWA and made responsive to easily run it on mobile devices.

 # Used technologies: